 - 17. The following is a review of the finding and recommendations made by the joint taskforce on the claims presented by the ex-employees: - i) Number of Ex- EAC (K) employees: The taskforce estimated the number to be 43,300 drawn from GFS (4,200), EAP&TC (4,043), EARC (22,490), EAHC and EACHSER (1,564), EAAC 3,300 and auxiliary staff (7,703).
 This number may be exaggerated due the separate inclusion of auxiliary staff which has been pegged at 7,703.
-The auxiliary staff should form part of the ex-employees in the five institutions of the defunct EAC. - Employees are not entitled for payment of this claim since the government continues to pay pensions and additional pension is paid on case by case.
+The auxiliary staff should form part of the ex-employees in the five institutions of the defunct EAC. - ii) Pension and Additional Pensions: The committee found out that the Ex-Employees are not entitled for payment of this claim since the government continues to pay pensions and additional pension is paid on case by case.
 This finding is consistent with the court ruling in the year 2004 and therefore the exemployees have no valid claim.
 However, the budget committee should request the Hon.
 Minister to submit a comprehensive list of all ex-EAC (K) employees who are received or are still receiving pensions from the government. - iii) Gratuity: Only the eligible Ex-EAC (K) employees who were not paid gratuity by the Government upon retirement from the community on the division date are